 What’s the Florida Debt Statute of Limitations?
 Know the Twists and Turns

-Debts as a result of injury or property damage or deriving from an oral agreement have statutes of limitations up to only four years.
+1. Debts as a result of injury or property damage, or deriving from an oral agreement, have statutes of limitations of only four years.

-And one more thing we are often asked about: Once a debtor has sued you in court, whether the litigation is ongoing or they already have a judgment, the statute of limitations no longer applies.
+One more thing that is often asked about: once a creditor has sued you in court, whether the litigation is ongoing or they already have a judgment, the statute of limitations no longer applies.
 The debt statute of limitations only applies before a creditor has filed the lawsuit.

 Understanding the Statute of Limitations on Florida Debt